carrilloapps/evolution-api-on-dokku/README.md

 ### Changelog

-This deployment uses Evolution API v2.2.3 which includes enhanced stability and bug fixes.
+This deployment uses Evolution API v2.2.0 which includes stable and tested features.

-> **Note**: Evolution API v2.3.7 has been released but Docker images are not yet available on Docker Hub.
-This deployment will be updated once the official images are published.
+> **Note**: Newer versions of Evolution API are available but may require additional configuration or testing.
+This deployment uses v2.2.0 for maximum stability.

 For complete changelog and latest releases, visit [Evolution API Releases](https://github.com/EvolutionAPI/evolution-api/releases).